 Financial Ratios Comparison

-The following table provides a comparative overview of the most recent revenue and financial ratios for both EPAM Systems, Inc. (EPAM) and Asana, Inc. (ASAN).
+The table below presents a comparison of key financial ratios and metrics for EPAM Systems, Inc. (EPAM) and Asana, Inc. (ASAN).

 MetricEPAMASAN